-As the saying goes, “You can’t love others until you learn to love yourself“.
-We’ve all heard of this saying numerous times, and even if it is a simple statement, it can be a challenging concept for many individuals to embrace fully.
+As the famous saying goes, “You can’t love others until you learn to love yourself.”
+We have all encountered this phrase numerous times, and while it may appear simple, it can be a challenging concept for many individuals to embrace fully.
 That’s where self love affirmations come into play.

 What is Self-Love?

 Self-love entails a commitment to the development of oneself, happiness and unconditional acceptance of one’s personhood.